ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 ---
-title: "Use of Hybrid Public Key Encryption (HPKE) with JSON Object Signing and Encryption (JOSE)"
+title: "Use of Hybrid Public Key Encryption (HPKE) with JSON Web Encryption (JWE)"
 abbrev: "Use of HPKE in JOSE"
 category: std
 updates: 7516